Simhyeon/dcsv/docs/change.md

 ## Breaking changes

-- Changed method names : now "Reader" invokes "data\_from\_stream"
+- Changed method names : now "Reader" invokes "data\_from\_stream" not "read\_from\_stream"
 - Get\_cell now returns option and don't panic on invalid cooridnate.

 ## ETC

-- FET : VirtualArray
+- FET : VirtualArray for raw editing of csv values.
 - FET : "to\_vec" for row
 - FET : New "custom\_header" method for reader
 - CHG : Changed "drop" method to "drop\_data"